grepdisc/communitycanvases/_pages/board.md

 **Katherine Pessecow** - Executive Director

 Katherine Pessecow is Community Canvases’ Executive Director as well as an artist and arts/civics educator.
 She is a social studies teacher in the Buffalo Public Schools, and a board member at Buffalo Maritime Center and Hostel Buffalo Niagara.
-She has 13 years of volunteer coordination and event planning experience and is a longtime West Side Resident.<br><br><br>
+She has 13 years of volunteer coordination and event planning experience and is a longtime West Side resident.<br><br><br>

 **Hy Carrel** - Director of Operations